NiklasBorglund/niklasnotes-blog/posts/weekly-notes-2025-07-07.md

 }
 ```

-There's something about rhythm games that I love - and although there are many different games I think there is somewhat of an underdeveloped genre.
+There’s something I love about rhythm games - and I think the genre’s still a bit underdeveloped, even with all the variety we’ve seen over the years.
-Eventhough I can't say I've played all of them.

 I remember when Patapon was released, I even bought a used PSP to be able to play it - so it's nice to see it resurface again.

-Players are generally positive and the main praise is feelings of Nostalgia.
-On the contrary, lots of players report input lag - which is a big no no in timing based rhythm games.
+Players are generally positive and the main praise is feelings of nostalgia.
+That said, lots of players report input lag - which is a big no no in timing based rhythm games.

 ---